"Gratitude journaling? What does it have to do with my inner critic?🤔"

-- Would your life be as it is right now?
+- be living your life as you are right now?

 - Did someone give up their place to an elderly person in the supermarket queue?

-- Did a youngster offer his seat to a pregnant woman in the bus?
+- Has a youngster offered his seat to a pregnant woman in the bus?

-- Did you witness a Samaritan buying food for a poor person?
+- Have you witnessed a Samaritan buying food for a poor person?